retroj/mowedline-manual/configuration.md

     example, we have one widget with a flex value of 1.
 The total flex is 1, and our widget receives 1/1th of the space, or 100%.
 If we add another widget and give it flex 2, that makes a total flex of 3, our first widget get's 1/3, and the new widget gets 2/3.

-    A flex value of `0` or less is the same as a value of #f.
+A value of `0` means that the widget's width gets allocated normally.

  * name